A generation left behind

 The project is employing some rather interesting and innovative research techniques in order to connect with its subjects and get authentic, high-quality data.

-Delijana explains: "I use photo-elicitation interviewing, where subjects are encouraged to look at photographs, usually of local places that have undergone change, and also transect walks, where I accompany a participant as they walk through an area of interest and comment on the places passed.
+Deljana explains: "I use photo-elicitation interviewing, where subjects are encouraged to look at photographs, usually of local places that have undergone change, and also transect walks, where I accompany a participant as they walk through an area of interest and comment on the places passed.

 "These techniques enable us to see things through the participant’s eyes as they narrate their memories and experiences and add meaning to specific places."